 - CLEARLY tell them what the benefit is when they take action.

-Success springs from simplicity leaving us with this killer choice; which would you rather be a Google or a Yahoo!?
+Success springs from simplicity, underpinning the lesson.
+So, which would you rather be a Google or a Yahoo!?